JoelQuimper/presentations-and-labs/Labs/M365-Automation/BasicLabGuide.md

 ## Lab Guide
 Welcome to this simple automation lab!
-This document will help you navigate through the main steps required to to build a simple automation solution using Logic App, Microsoft Graph API and PowerShell.
+This document will help you navigate through the main steps required to to build a simple automation solution using Logic App, Azure Automation, Managed Identities, Microsoft Graph API and PowerShell.
 Follow the instructions below to get started.

-The lab is build so a user can request to see its profile information from Entra using Microsoft Graph API and PowerShell by simply filling a form in SharePoint.
+The lab is build so a user can request to see its profile information from Entra by simply filling a form in SharePoint.

 ### Getting Started
 1. **Set Up Your Environment**: Ensure you have all the necessary software and tools installed.